MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. Pair **UserProfileManagement/StorageCapacityStartDeletion** with **StorageCapacityStopDeletion** to determine when, based on the free storage percent, to stop deleting profiles.

-1. Turn on the deletion policy **UserProfileManagement/DeletionPolicy**, and set it to **2**, which deletes for both threshold and inactive users.
+1. Turn on the deletion policy **UserProfileManagement/DeletionPolicy**, and set it to **2**, which deletes both threshold and inactive users.

    If the **UserProfileManagement/DeletionPolicy** is on, when the device reaches the maximum number of users and is trying to add another, the device deletes the oldest user automatically.